AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/tools/package-manager.md

 * **Left Navigation Panel** - This panel allows you to filter and sort the list of packages.
 * **Package List** - This is the list of packages on your instance filtered and sorted per selections in the Left Navigation Panel.
-* **Activity Log** - This panel is minimized at first and will expand to detail the activity of Package Manager such as when a package is built or installed.
+* **Activity Log** - This panel is minimized at first and expands to detail the activity of Package Manager such as when a package is built or installed.
 There are additional buttons in the Activity Log tab to:
   * **Clear Log**
   * **Show/Hide**
 * **Toolbar** - The toolbar contains refresh buttons for the Left Navigation Panel and Package list as well as buttons for searching, creating, and uploading packages.

 ![Package Manager UI](assets/package-manager-ui.png)

-Clicking an option in the Left Navigation Panel will immediately filter the Package List.
+Clicking an option in the Left Navigation Panel immediately filters the Package List.

-Clicking a package name will expand the entry in the Package List to show more detail about the package.
+Clicking a package name expands the entry in the Package List to show more detail about the package.

 ![Expanded package details](assets/package-expand.png)